sakayat/sakayat/README.md

 Developer from Bangladesh
 -------------------------

-I am a Next.js developer with expertise in building high-performance, scalable web applications.
-I specialize in using Next.js for server-side rendering and optimizing load times for a seamless user experience.
-In addition, I work with Node.js and Express.js to build robust back-end solutions, ensuring smooth integration between the front-end and back-end.
-My focus is always on performance optimization and delivering efficient, dynamic websites.
+I’m a Node.js developer with experience in React.js and Next.js.
+I’ve worked on several projects where I built dynamic, scalable web applications using Next.js, and I’m passionate about optimizing performance and creating seamless user experiences.
+I also have solid experience with Node.js and Express.js, developing strong back-end systems that integrate smoothly with the front-end.
+I focus on using modern JavaScript frameworks, making sure websites are responsive, efficient, and fast.

 ### Skills
 <p align="left">